TabithaSW/Data_Forge_Fusion/README.md

 Python is the main language used, the GUI is created through Tkinter.

+# Additions/Changes 12/7:
+- Password entry is now hidden when connecting to Teradata.
+- Added ability to merge two files of any time.
+The merge will be done via left join properties.
+- Merge ability allows user to save results as a file name and type of their choice.

 # Additions/Changes 12/5:
 - Users can view summary stats for Teradata queries.
 - Users can choose filename and save location for Teradata queries.